Physical Education & Athletics

 Goucher does not recognize unsupervised activity as a substitute for coursework in physical education.
 The numbering of physical education courses does not indicate the level of skill required.
 Courses are free unless otherwise described in the semester course listing.

-The physical education requirement for transfers is the same for those students who begin their college experience at Goucher.
-A student who transfers to Goucher must take one activity course.
+Transfer students must also take one activity course.
 Students with a physical education credit on an official transcript from another college may be able to satisfy Goucher's physical education requirement.
 Students must petition SAS for this type of exemption.
 Documentation to support the petition and transcript could include a course syllabus, catalogue description, or certification document.
 Students may fulfill the activity course requirement by successfully completing one season on an intercollegiate team.

-In addition to the Welsh Gymnasium and von Borries Swimming Pool, the Virginia and Alonzo Decker Jr. Sports and Recreation Center complex includes a cardio fitness center; a strength and conditioning center, dance studios, athletic training room, locker rooms, a racquetball and a squash court, and a multipurpose room.
-Outdoor facilities include three natural grass practice fields; eight tennis courts; an indoor and outdoor riding ring; stables; a synthetic turf field with lights, an eight-lane synthetic surface track and stadium field, a nine-hole disc golf course; and five miles of wooded riding, jogging, and hiking trails that are used by the cross country team and many students on campus.
+In addition to the Welsh Gymnasium and von Borries Swimming Pool, the Virginia and Alonzo Decker Jr. Sports and Recreation Center complex includes a cardio fitness center, a strength and conditioning center, dance studios, an athletic training room, locker rooms, a racquetball and a squash court, and a multipurpose room.
+Outdoor facilities include three natural grass practice fields, eight tennis courts, an indoor and outdoor riding ring, stables, a synthetic turf field with lights, an eight-lane synthetic surface track and stadium field, a nine-hole disc golf course, and five miles of wooded riding, jogging, and hiking trails that are used by the cross country team and many students on campus.

 Students who have a gap of five years or more in their education or who are older

 than the age of 25 are exempt from the physical education requirement but are encouraged

 to enroll in or audit any physical education course.